QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-Windowsí installer requires a significant amount of memory or else the VM will crash with such errors:
+Windows‚Äô installer requires a significant amount of memory or else the VM will crash with such errors:

 ``/var/log/xen/console/hypervisor.log``: